 These results are intuitive.
-In the first case, immigrants are just like the native born.
+Take the first case.
+Here immigrants are just like the native born.
 They split into workers and entrepreneurs just like the native born do, and immigrants have no net effect on the equilibrium between labor supply and demand.
 Immigrants increase the scale of the economy, by increasing total population, but they don't change wages or other outcomes per person.

 In the second case, immigrants tend to have less entrepreneurial acumen.
-Compared to the native born, a relatively high share of immigrants become workers (pushing out labor supply) rather than entrepreneurs (pushing out labor demand), and equilibrium wages fall.
-This case corresponds to often-expressed fears that immigration worsens wages for native workers.
+Compared to the native born, a relatively high share of immigrants will become workers (pushing out labor supply) rather than entrepreneurs (pushing out labor demand), and equilibrium wages will fall.
+This case corresponds to often-expressed fears that immigration will worsen wages for native workers.

 Finally, consider the third case.
 Here immigrants tend to have more entrepreneurial acumen than the native born.
-Although many immigrants become workers, a relatively high share now become business founders, so that the labor demand effect outweighs the labor supply effect, causing the wages of native-born workers to rise.
-More generally, GDP per capita and profits per capita also rise.3
+Although many immigrants may become workers, a relatively high share will now become business founders, so that the labor demand effect outweighs the labor supply effect, causing the wages of native workers to rise.
+More generally, GDP per capita and profits per capita will also rise.